Donor Profile

 Where is French ODA allocated?

 According to the 2021 development law, bilateral ODA is set to represent 65% of France’s total ODA on average between 2022-2025.
 This effectively introduces a cap on multilateral spending and may result in a larger budget for France’s implementing agencies, particularly the AFD.
+In practice, this is not being applied.
+In 2023, 43% of ODA was multilateral.

 Bilateral Spending

-Since 2016, an increasing proportion of French bilateral ODA has been allocated to IDRcs.
+Since 2016, an increasing proportion of French bilateral ODA has been allocated to IDRCs.
 While education has typically received the largest share of France's bilateral ODA, in 2022, government & civil society and IDRCs became the top funding areas.

 France’s approach to ODA is differentiated by the recipient country’s income level, with loans primarily extended to emerging economies and grants to LICs.